-In accordance with a resolution from the 2021 Annual General Meeting, BONESUPPORT's Board of Directors in 2021 has used the authorization to enter into a share swap agreement with a third party in order to ensure the company's delivery of performance shares to participants in the long-term incentive programs decided by the AGM, and to hedge such expenses as social security contributions, from a cash flow perspective.
-A total of 786,000 shares have been hedged to an average value of SEK 79.30 per share, a total of SEK 62,333 thousand.
+In accordance with a resolution from the 2021 Annual General Meeting, BONESUPPORT's Board of Directors in 2021 used the authorization during 2021 to enter into a share swap agreement with a third party in order to ensure the Company's delivery of performance shares to participants in the long-term incentive programs decided by the AGM, and to hedge such expenses as social security contributions, from a cash flow perspective.
+A total of 786,000 shares were hedged to an average value of SEK 79.30 per share, a total of SEK 62,333 thousand.

-The share swap is an instrument in which the company pays an amount in advance to a counterparty for the right to receive the fair value of a certain number of its shares in cash at a given time.
+The share swap was an instrument in which the Company pays an amount in advance to a counterparty for the right to receive the fair value of a certain number of its shares in cash at a given time.

-The agreement has affected the group's cash flow with an outflow of SEK 62,333 thousand.
-The payment was made on July 22, 2021.
-In the group, the transaction has been recognized in line with the acquisition of own shares and the transaction has thus been reported at acquisition value in unrestricted equity.
-As it is BONESUPPORT AB that has entered into the agreement, BONESUPPORT Holding AB reports the amount as a non-current receivable from subsidiaries instead of against restricted equity.
+The agreement affected the Group's cash flow with an outflow of SEK 62,333 thousand during 2021.
+In the Group, the transaction was recognized in line with the acquisition of own shares and the transaction was thus reported at acquisition value in unrestricted equity.
+As it was BONESUPPORT AB that entered into the agreement, BONESUPPORT HOLDING AB reported the amount as a non-current receivable from subsidiaries instead of against restricted equity.